Carmel Self-Esteem Therapy

 If you can relate to any of this, you are not alone.

-Even the most capable, driven people can carry a quiet sense of self-doubt—especially if they’ve experienced childhood trauma or have been in relationships where their needs weren’t honored.
-You might look put-together on the outside, but still wrestle with a part of you that feels not quite good enough, too much, or hard to love.
-That can be an isolating experience—especially when others assume you have it all figured out.
+Even the most capable, driven people can carry a quiet sense of self-doubt—especially if they’ve experienced childhood trauma or been in relationships where their needs weren’t fully honored.
+You might look put-together on the outside, yet still wrestle with a part of you that feels not quite good enough, too much, or hard to love.
+That can feel isolating—especially when others assume you have it all figured out.

-You may not fully believe yet that this kind of shift is possible—but that’s okay.
-You don’t have to get there alone.
-It starts with being seen in the places you’ve long kept hidden—and discovering you’re not too much, not broken, and not behind.
-Just human—and worthy of love that feels safe, mutual, and true.
+You may not fully believe yet that this kind of shift is possible—and that’s okay.
+You don’t have to go through it alone.
+It starts with being seen in the places you’ve long kept hidden, and discovering that you’re not too much, not broken, and not behind—simply human, and worthy of love that feels safe, mutual, and authentic.

 FAQ

-How can therapy help me improve my self-esteem?
+How can therapy help me improve my self-esteem and body image?

 Through exploring your negative self-talk and what is at the root, we can begin to put such thoughts under a microscope and together identify more balanced, accurate ways of looking at yourself.
 Sometimes this is achieved through more typical back and forth talk therapy and other times interventions designed to help you dig deeper are needed.
 For example, Internal Family Systems (IFS) or parts work therapy can help you distinguish between parts of yourself that carry pain from the past and parts of yourself that feel more grounded and whole.
 Through doing this, we can work through the pain from your past while also recognizing you at the core are not in those past events anymore.
 EMDR therapy can also be used to help you process at a deeper level and get past mental barriers keeping you in the same negative thought patterns.
 See the IFS-informed EMDR page for further information and also check out the IFS Institute’s website here.